KBFF: Jammin' 95.5

 On March 26, 1999, at 5:30 p.m., KXL-FM switched to a rhythmic contemporary format as Jammin' 95.5, becoming the first FM station in Portland to air the format full time.
 The first song was "Changes" by 2Pac.
 On April 30, 1999, KXL-FM changed the call letters to KXJM.

 95-5 The Game

-On May 1, 2008, due to declining ratings, Rose City Radio announced that KXJM would change formats to all sports on May 12, as "95.5 The Game."
-The switch almost left Portland without a hip-hop station, and as a result, would leave Portland listeners with only two choices for rhythmic music: Mainstream Top 40 KKRZ, whose playlist included some hip-hop songs, and KVMX, the market's Rhythmic Adult Contemporary station.
+On May 1, 2008, due to declining ratings, Rose City Radio announced that KXJM would change formats to all sports on May 12, as "95.5 The Game".
+The switch almost left Portland without a hip-hop station, and as a result, would have left Portland listeners with only two choices for rhythmic music: Mainstream Top 40 station KKRZ, whose playlist included some hip-hop songs, and KVMX, the market's rhythmic adult contemporary station.

-On May 9, 2008, at 6 p.m., KVMX officially ditched its Rhythmic AC format and became Portland's new home for Rhythmic Contemporary as "Jammin' 107.5."
-Both KXJM and KVMX simulcasted the format that weekend until KXJM's flip to sports at 9 a.m. the following Monday, May 12.
+On May 9, 2008, at 6 p.m., KVMX officially ditched its rhythmic AC format and became Portland's new home for rhythmic contemporary as "Jammin' 107.5".
+Both KXJM and KVMX simulcast the format that weekend until KXJM's flip to sports at 9 a.m. the following Monday, May 12.
 KVMX also acquired the KXJM call letters, the website and all intellectual properties from Rose City.

 On May 27, 2008, the original KXJM officially chose KXTG as its new call letters to better reflect the sports format and "The Game" moniker.
-KXTG and AM sister station KXL changed ownership would be bought by Alpha Broadcasting in May 2009.
+KXTG and AM sister station KXL would be bought by Alpha Broadcasting in May 2009.
 Despite the station's emphasis on local hosts, ratings success did not follow, usually peaking at about a 2.0 share in the Arbitron ratings.